 1-Awakening of the Wyrms -The Legacy of the Enemy

 Aelindur, a very powerful Elvish mage and daughter of Annatar/Sauron, is trying to upset the balance of Fourth Age power.
 Born to Celebrimbor’s sister in second Age Eregion, Aelindur eventually was brought to the shores of Nurnen in Mordor.
 She was tutored personally by Sauron and mastered sorcery and herb lore.
 Over the centuries she became skilled at behind-the-scenes manoeuvring and ran many of Mordor’s spy rings.
 She is a supremely talented enchantress with a speciality in mind manipulating magicks.
 Aelindur has birthed at least two immortal children over the ages.
 Her Half Elf daughter Calindel, sired by a Black Numenorean, has followed in her mother’s footsteps as a powerful sorceress.
-Her son Fytaris, a fey hybrid Half Elf/Half Orc, was sired by an Uruk Hai at Sauron’s insistence.
+Her son Fytaris, a fey and feral hybrid Half Elf/Half Orc, was sired by an Uruk Hai at Sauron’s insistence.
 He too has mastered the magical arts and is also a deadly assassin.

 After the fall of Barad-dur at the end of the 3rd age, Aelindur left the province of Nurn and drifted westward into Gondor, contacting and reactivating old spies.
 Aelindur now lives near a small fishing village at the mouth of the Gwathlo.
 From an unassuming cottage she operates a large spy network, making alliances with realms hostile to Gondor throughout Middle Earth.